This sheet is for characters of the Noob

 Played by : Julien Guellerin

 channel by day, Olydri's most sexist and egocentric assassin by night, his dream is to join Justice guild and be good enough to beat Fantöm.
-The main obstacles on his way ?
-The presence of a n00b and a girl (later three of them) that drags his guild's level down and his tendency to get in embarassing situations while trying to be well seen by his ideal colleagues... or just because Tenshirock needs a lab rat.
+The main obstacles on his way as far as he's concerned ?
+The presence of a Noob and a girl (later three of them) that drags his guild's level down and his tendency to get in embarassing situations while trying to be well seen by his ideal colleagues... or just because Tenshirock needs a lab rat.

 "I usually hate fighting against other players.
 I prefer inviting them into my guild so they can become my friends."